Stonyhurst College: Charitable status

 As a registered charity, Stonyhurst is obliged to provide benefits to the wider community under the terms of the Charities Act 2006.
 As such, the college is home to the local Catholic parish church, which receives worshippers from Hurst Green every day.
 Its sports facilities, including the swimming pool and all-weather pitch are available for public use; the latter was used for competitors training for the London 2012 Olympic Games.
-Much of the estate has public access; in particular the gardens and tea house are visited during the summer months, while the college plays host to tours, antiques fairs, food festivals, music concerts, conferences and weddings.
+Much of the estate has public access.
+Many of its facilities such as its swimming pool, leisure complex, golf course, grounds and museum are open to the public.
 The school has relationships with several state schools, arranging shared activities with their pupils, in particular those serving special needs children.
 In addition, the school makes available some places to pupils offered on scholarship, bursaries or free of charge; almost a third of current pupils receive financial support for their places.